Temasys/SkylinkJS/demo/README.md

 `peerJoined`, `serverPeerJoined`, `peerUpdated`, `peerLeft`, `serverPeerLeft`, `on()`, `readyStateChange`, `channelOpen`, `channelMessage`, `channelClose`, `channelError`, `peerConnectionState`, `candidateGenerateState`, `dataChannelState`, `handshakeProgress`

 ### demo/file-transfer
-In this demo, it contains an example of how you can do a simple file transfer to all peers or a targeted peer.
+In this demo, you can find an example of how you can do a simple file transfer to all peers or a targeted peer.

 ##### Functionalities covered
 `init()`, `joinRoom()`, `getPeerInfo()`, `respondBlobRequest()`, `on()`, `sendBlobData()`